How to publish

 With Twixl Publisher One Multi & Unlimited Multi you are able to create either one or an unlimited number of multi-issue app store apps for a yearly subscription fee.
 The subscription includes access to the Twixl Distribution Platform to manage and store the issues.

-For in-house ("private") publishing on the iPad, you need to apply for Apple’s iOS Developer Enterprise Program.
-Once your application for that program has been approved, you are allowed to publish an unlimited number of in-house applications (i.e. within your own company and its affiliated parties — to be clear, you are not allowed to publish this type of app to the public).
+On iOS the normal way to proceed is by publishing on the Apple App Store.
+You can not easily publish directly to an iPad or iPhone, and need to go through a specific procedure Apple calls "provisioning" where all unique serial numbers of the iOS devices you want to use need to be registered.
+Apple does provide an easier way for broad in-house distribution via the Apple Developer Enterprise Program.
+Once your application for that program has been approved, you are allowed to publish in-house applications (i.e. within your own company and affiliated parties — to be clear, you are not allowed to publish this type of app to the public).

 WEB READER PUBLISHING

-Once you have finalized your enriched publication, you can create not only the tablet but also the web edition at the same time.
+Once you have finalized your enriched publication, you can create not only the tablet and/or phone version, but also a "web reader" export.

-The Twixl Publisher OS X app can generate a set of HTML files that can be installed on your own web server.
-It also supports all the interactive tablet features in the latest versions of Chrome, Safari, Firefox and IE11 on desktops and notebooks.
+The Twixl Publisher OS X app can generate a set of HTML files that can be deployed on your own web server.
+It supports all interactive features in the latest versions of Chrome, Safari, Firefox and IE11, on desktops and notebooks.

 How exactly does Twixl Publisher work?
 What is this model ‘Design, Build and Publish’?Find out